pyinstaller/pyinstaller/doc/operating-mode.rst

 Everything follows normally from there, provided that all the necessary support files were included.

-(This is an overview.
+This is an overview.
+For more details, see :ref:`The Bootstrap Process in Detail`.
-For more detail, see :ref:`The Bootstrap Process in Detail` below.)
+For details on restrictions due to built-in security validation, see :ref:`bootloader security validation onedir`.

 .. _Bundling to One File: